BA (Hons) 2:1, History, University of Sheffield

-R v CA and others (Luton Crown Court, 2021) – Leading junior for the prosecution in a complex conspiracy to commit GBH, attempted murder and wounding with intent case.
+R v FM (Central Crown Court, 2021) – Leading junior for the prosecution in a complex conspiracy to commit GBH, attempted murder and wounding with intent case.
 The case involved two stabbings in two counties, a previous knife attack on one of the complainants and an extensive body of prison phone calls which an expert witness was required to interpret.

 R v BR and others (Canterbury Crown Court, 2021) – Leading junior for the prosecution in a £2 million Bitcoin money laundering case.
 It was alleged the defendants participated in a money laundering arrangement where criminally obtained cash was laundered through Bitcoin ATMs which were stationed throughout the country.
 The cash would then be collected and squirreled out of the country through airports, ports and third party bank accounts.
 This was one of the first Bitcoin money laundering prosecutions.

 R v OA and others (Maidstone Crown Court, 2021) – Led by Richard Barraclough QC in a murder arising out of a dispute between rival drugs gangs.
 This case involved significant amounts of SnapChat material which provided evidence of the build up to the murder.
 It also involved significant legal arguments in relation to the admissibility of gang related material.
 As prosecution junior I was required to conduct many of the legal arguments, present the CCTV evidence and cross examine the third defendant who was accused of perverting the course of justice.